Stefan-Wolff/dqm-pipeline/README.md

     options:
-      -h                        show this help message and exit -t TRANSFORMATION         the transformation to run
-      -c CHAIN                  the source data related to the transformation chain
+      -h                        show this help message and exit -t TRANSFORMATION         the transformation to run, default: complete -c CHAIN                  the source data related to the transformation chain, default: initial

 Run a specific data transformation, i. e. `python3 transform.py -t ParseBibtex`.
 The following transformations are implemented:
 * ParseBibtex